gcallah/hambone/chaps/chap1.md

 "Man, it don't make no sense to underestimate them.
 That Forrest, he mean."

+Bernie, staring up at the low-hanging clouds, asks, "Now wait a second: didn't Will kill Forrest's daddy?

+"Yeah, that's what they say... and a whole bunch of Polacks too!"

+"What the Polacks doing in Norway?"

+"I dunno.
+Some Polish Mafia shit."

 Hearing a noise behind them, they spin around to find Marcus and Hiram opening the door onto the roof.

 Marcus shakes his head.
 "Man, you boys don't ever wanna share, do you?"